saptarshibhosale604/PersonalAssistant/README.md

 - B, Improve, gp, git push
 - B, Improve, gp, add git authentication
     - crate a sh file with git authentication cmds
+- B, Imorve, mode reset : reset modes to default

+# TODO
+- B, Improve, start next thread from the userInput mode
+- B, Bug, Sandbox not working as expected
 - B, BUG, gemini llm integration is not working
 - C, Improve, The role set for the local llm is hullucinating toooo much,
     - Need some prompt engg